 - 1. The Quizmaster and Judges rule a question to be invalid that was originally read to both teams. - 2.
-There is obvious help or hindrance by anyone or anything before or during the reading of the question and before a quizzer has buzzed in. - There is obvious help after a quizzer has buzzed in by the officials, audience, or other source(s) not related to either team.
+There is obvious help or hindrance by anyone or anything before or during the reading of the question and before a quizzer has buzzed in. - 3.
+There is obvious help after a quizzer has buzzed in by the officials, audience, or other source(s) not related to either team.
 A team may not Contest the opposing team's answer concerning help due to the actions of its own team members or related audience. - 4.
 An active quizzer who is no longer an eligible quizzer has been permitted to answer a question(s), whether correctly or incorrectly.
 All affected questions must be voided and replaced. - 5.
 It is proven that the equipment is malfunctioning. - a.
 If it can be determined at what point the malfunction occurred, all used questions from that point on must be voided and replaced. - b.
 If it cannot be determined at what point the malfunction occurred, the match must start over and all used questions must be voided and replaced. - 6.
 The Quizmaster misreads the question and: - a.
-The Quizmaster and Judges determine that the key word(s) has been read, or b.
-A quizzer buzzes in before either the Quizmaster or Judges recognize the misread.

-© 2023 by My Healthy Church, 1445 N. Boonville Ave., Springfield, Missouri 65802.
+The Quizmaster and Judges determine that the key word(s) has been read, or - © 2024 by My Healthy Church, 1445 N. Boonville Ave., Springfield, Missouri 65802.
 All rights reserved.
 Permission to duplicate for local church use only.